sfc-gh-dwilczak/tutorials/docs/snowflake/google/sso/index.md

-# Google Cloud (SSO) to Snowflake
+# Google Authenticator to Snowflake (SSO / SAML)
-In this tutorial we will show how to setup authentication to Snowflake using SSO with Google Authenticator.
+In this tutorial, we will show how to set up authentication to Snowflake using SSO / SAML with Google Authenticator.

 ## Video
-Video is still in developemnt.
+<iframe width="850px" height="478px" src="https://www.youtube.com/embed/vvIPfL6rOIQ?si=FgvZfOrR99X8rnqf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Requirements
 - Snowflake account, you can use a [free trial](https://signup.snowflake.com/).
 We also assume no complex security needs.